This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Strawberry Milkshake

-These step-by-step photos and instructions are here to help you visualize how to make a strawberry milkshake.
+These photos and instructions are here to help you visualize how to make a strawberry milkshake at home.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Prepare the strawberries: Hull and slice the strawberries.
-Place them in the blender.
+1. Hull and slice the strawberries, then add them to a blender.

 a strawberry milkshake in a mason jar on a tray next to a carton of ice cream.